cssh-rwth/autograde/README.rst

 We recommend podman as it runs rootless.

 Now, in order to install *autograde*, run :code:`pip install jupyter-autograde`.
-Alternatively, you can install *autograde* from source by cloning this repository and runing :code:`pip install -e .` within it (or :code:`pip install -e .[develop]` if you're a developer).
+Alternatively, you can install *autograde* from source by cloning this repository and runing :code:`poetry install` within it.
+This requires `poetry <https://python-poetry.org/docs/>`_ to be installed on your system!

 Eventually, build the respective container image: :code:`python -m autograde build`.
 **Note:** in order to build a container image, *autograde* must not be installed via *PyPI* but from source code!